top of page

 Enjoy the International Day of Happiness

 In 2012, the General Assembly of the United Nations proclaimed March 20 the International Day of Happiness.
-The resolution “identified the relevance of happiness and well-being as universal goals and aspirations in the lives of human beings around the world—and the importance of their recognition in public policy objectives.”
-The UN also illuminated the need for a “more inclusive, equitable, and balanced approach to economic growth that promotes sustainable development, poverty eradication, happiness, and the well-being of all peoples,” recognizing that, contrary to common aphorisms, happiness requires at least some positive material input.
+This resolution highlighted the importance of happiness and well-being as universal goals.
+It emphasized that these aspirations should be recognized in public policy.
+The UN also pointed out the need for a balanced approach to economic growth.
+This approach should promote sustainable development, poverty eradication, and the well-being of all people.
+Contrary to popular belief, happiness often requires some positive material input.

-Often maligned as a passive trait, kindness is not a weakness.
-It doesn’t take away leadership or control.
+Often misunderstood as a passive trait, kindness is not a weakness.
+It doesn’t diminish leadership or control.
 It’s not an invitation for dissent.
 Kindness is grace when someone is struggling.
-It’s respect for the contribution of team members.
-It’s helping others shine.
+It’s about respecting the contributions of team members.
+It’s about helping others shine.

-I grew up with a stay-at-home dad.
-Very much a rarity when I was growing up.
-His day was filled with seeing after us kids, household projects, perfecting his landscaping game, and cooking dinner.
+I grew up with a stay-at-home dad, which was quite rare in my childhood.
+His days were filled with caring for us kids, tackling household projects, perfecting his landscaping skills, and whipping up delicious dinners.

-Our neighborhood was fairly quiet, but our street was a popular shortcut between main thoroughfares.
-My dad became a friendly fixture because twice daily, he’d drop the tailgate on his pickup truck in the driveway and take a soda break.
-It was a quiet, contemplative time for him.
+Our neighborhood was pretty quiet, but our street served as a popular shortcut.
+My dad became a familiar face because, twice a day, he’d drop the tailgate of his pickup truck and take a soda break.
+It was a peaceful time for him.

-The same familiar commuters passed on their way to and from work.
-Occasionally there were commuters on bicycle or foot.
-After seeing the same man walk by for several weeks, my dad asked if he would like to sit and have a soda.
-He scooted over and made a place for the man on the tailgate.
-Walking under the Florida sun is an exhausting feat, and my dad thought this man could use a rest and cold drink.
+The same commuters passed by on their way to work.
+Occasionally, there were cyclists or pedestrians.
+After seeing the same man walk by for weeks, my dad invited him to sit and share a soda.
+He made room for the man on the tailgate.
+Walking under the Florida sun can be exhausting, and my dad thought this man could use a break and a cold drink.

-Albert had recently relocated from Nigeria, and was working as a dishwasher at a nearby restaurant.
-Not long after their first soft drink together, Albert started building “soda break” time with my dad into his commute.
-When he had saved enough money, Albert bought a bicycle, proudly riding it to the next soda break.
-This cut his commute time significantly.
-My dad enthusiastically gave us updates on Albert’s successes.
-The day Albert pulled into our driveway in his newly purchased car, my father beamed.
-He was so happy for Albert.
-A simple act of kindness to a stranger and a cherished bond was born.
+This man, Albert, had recently moved from Nigeria and was working as a dishwasher at a nearby restaurant.
+Not long after their first soda together, Albert started making “soda break” time a part of his commute.
+After saving enough money, he proudly bought a bicycle, significantly cutting his commute time.
+My dad was thrilled and shared updates about Albert’s successes.
+The day Albert drove into our driveway in his newly purchased car, my father beamed with pride.
+A simple act of kindness had forged a cherished bond.

-March is also the month we honor the successes and sacrifices of American women, with March 8 designated as International Women’s Day.
-Back when most of us were working in offices, our team celebrated the International Day of Happiness by delivering Girl Scout Cookies.
-As the largest entrepreneurial program for girls in the world, the Girl Scout Cookie Program is powering the next century of female leaders.
-Delivering cookies not only brought happiness to our clients, it also brought joy to the Girl Scouts who were thrilled to record a big sale.
-Their happiness was our happiness.
+March is also a month to honor the achievements and sacrifices of American women.
+March 8 is designated as International Women’s Day.
+Back when most of us worked in offices, our team celebrated the International Day of Happiness by delivering Girl Scout Cookies.
+The Girl Scout Cookie Program is the largest entrepreneurial program for girls in the world, empowering the next generation of female leaders.
+Delivering cookies not only brought joy to our clients but also thrilled the Girl Scouts, who were excited to record a big sale.
+Their happiness was our happiness!

-Kindness is a skill like any other—it takes practice.
-Give it a whirl!
-And on this Friday’s International Day of Happiness, take a moment to send a note to someone who needs help to shine or buy some Girl Scout Cookies and share them with a stranger.
+Kindness is a skill, just like any other—it takes practice.
+So, why not give it a try?
+This Friday, on the International Day of Happiness, take a moment to send a note to someone who could use a little encouragement.
+Or buy some Girl Scout Cookies and share them with a stranger.
+You never know how a small act of kindness can ripple out and create happiness.

 Read more about our thoughts on happiness.